-My husband LOVES his Doce De Leite or as I would say, dulce de leche.
-He also LOVES ice cream.
+My husband LOVES his Doce De Leite or as I would say, dulce de leche ice cream.
+He LOVES ice cream.
 I got this recipe a few years back from my dear friend, Lindsey at Cafe Johnsonia.
 We love this ice cream best.
 It is a serious favorite.
 In fact, it’s all I’ve really made.
 Well, a blackberry here and there.
 Anyway, it’s rich and creamy and my hubby adores the dollops of Doce de Leite in it.

 You see, Cade served a mission in Brazil years ago.
-There they ate a lot of Doce de Leite.
-And leite condensada.
+There they ate a lot of Doce de Leite and leite condensada.
 I think that’s how you spell it.
-He even it’s that on his oatmeal occasionally.
+He even ate it on his oatmeal occasionally.
 Gross.
 He also makes this amazing key lime pie and a papaya ice cream/smoothie thing.
 But, his two most favorites are anything Doce de Leite and Mousse de Maracuya.
 (I totally just found a recipe for that and I can’t wait to try it!!!!)
 I love making anything that is Brazilian because I know that Cade will adore it.

 Recipe by Cafe Johnsonia

 - 4-6 egg yolks (I use 5)

 - Whisk together one can of dulce de leche and the milk in a medium